colecoombs/salon-web-app/README.md

   - Shows a greeting
   - Shows past works in pictures
   - NavBar will be present on each page
+  - Currently waiting on pictures, placeholder images placed for now.
+Styling will be updated once pictures are received.

 ## Appointments Page:
   - Shows a calendar with available dates and times to schedule appointments